avaxman/INFOMGP-Practical1/README.md

 The students often come with their own computers, and in this case you must come with an operating executable, compiled already in *release* mode, and working on all given scene files. **Note:** this semester the course is large, and therefore the checking times will be strict.
 If you cannot come with your own computer, tell me in advance, and I will compile them on mine beforehand.

 The registration for time slots is in our [public sheet](https://docs.google.com/spreadsheets/d/1Zeo2mPu_wv9xjMrAFdzhcTyMGLOpsJqtaf_4Y4oSp2I/edit#gid=1738095803) in the ``Time Slots - Practical 1`` tab.
 You are not obligated to write your own explicit names---if you do not wish to do so, just write "occupied" and tell me by E-mail who you are and in which slot.
-Please do not change other people's time choices without their consent.
+Please do not change other people's time choices without their consent. **It might be that there are not enough slots since the course is unusually big this year---if the slots are all occupied, I will keep you posted on what to do.
+The deadline for submission will not change however!**

+The practical will be checked during a special session in the deadline date .
+Every pair will have 10 minutes to shortly present their practical, and be tested by the lecturer with some fresh scene files.
+In addition, the lecturer will ask every person a short question that should be easy to answer if this person was fully involved in the exercise.
+This will typically be a double session in our regular slot B; check the roster on Blackboard.

 ##Frequently Asked Questions